 COVID-19 Information: What’s Changed?
 What Do You Need to Know?

-Summary: no new evictions may be filed, and no evictions (residential or commercial) may be enforced until further notice and at least until June 18th, 2020.
-No foreclosures may be filed or enforced until further notice and at least until June 18th, 2020; some foreclosures are delayed until August 19th, 2020.
+Residential foreclosures may be filed, but no foreclosure auctions may be scheduled until at least October 15, 2020.
 This appears to include tax foreclosures but that is not certain.
 If your landlord locks you out of your home or if there are serious code violations in your home, you can still go to court to get help with that.

 COVID-19 Related Legal Lifelines